 The performance of their funds

 According to Vanguard, 93% of their mutual funds performed better than their peer-group averages over the past 10 years.
 Once again, if you’re a long-term investor, this is nice to know.
-Remember, though, that past performance does not indicate future performance of investments, but it’s certainly a track record any long-term investor should feel confident in.
+Remember, though, that past performance does not indicate the future performance of investments, but it’s certainly a track record any long-term investor should feel confident in.

 No minimum amount required to open an account

 One of the great things about Vanguard is that there is no minimum dollar amount you need to open a new brokerage account (this can vary depending on the specific type of account you’re looking for).
 Many brokers will make you deposit upward of a few thousand dollars just to get started, so this is a nice feature.
 The caveat, obviously, is that to invest you need money.
-The requirement is merely that you have enough to purchase a single share of an ETF (which is usually under $100).
+The requirement is that you have enough to merely purchase a single share of an ETF (which is usually under $100).

 While Vanguard ETFs do have a (minimal) expense ratio, they cost you nothing to trade.
 That’s right–Vanguard has free trades on their ETFs.
 If you’re an investor who likes ETFs as a way to quickly diversify your portfolio, you’ll love this feature.
 You also won’t pay additional fees for broker assistance when buying Vanguard ETFs.

 You can mix and match all types of ETFs to give your portfolio some instant diversification, and it won’t cost you anything to do it (in trading fees, that is).
 The only catch is you can’t buy or sell the same ETF more than 25 times in a year.
 If you do, you’ll start to pay for those trades.